daviddata-cloud/-Fairfax-Autonomous-3D-Control-Center-with-self-contained-autonomous-AI-agent-/README.md

 > The model only ever produces a **value** (a color) that the code validates — it never generates or runs a script.
 This keeps the autonomous behavior safe.

+The ⚠️ Model Disagreement line you saw is not an error — that's the safety net working exactly as intended. llama3 wrongly said CRITICAL at 72°F, and the code overrode it to NORMAL.
+Ignore it.
 ---

 ## 📁 Project Structure